Clarifying my Intention

 “Nope, I’m fine…but thanks.
 I enjoyed the class.”

-“I did, too.
+“I enjoyed you being here.
 I hope you’ll come back next week.”

 We smiled and shook hands and he disappeared from view.